courtneygrace40/courtneygrace40/README.md

 # Hi there!
 I'm Courtney! 👋

 ### 🚀 About Me
 I am a software developer and student currently focusing on **Java** and **Python** development.
 I enjoy building applications that solve real-world problems, ranging from backend logic to interactive UI components.
-When I'm not coding, you can usually find me planning my next trip to a theme park or following the latest sports scores.
+When I'm not coding, you can usually find me planning my next trip to a new country or following the latest sports scores.

 - 🔭 I’m currently working on a **prison break game** with my software engineering group for my senior capstone project
 - 🌱 I’m currently learning **Large Language Model (LLM) architecture** and **advanced machine learning techniques**